aleksebastian/tic-tac-toe/README.md

 ## Setup

 - Forget NPM install, we are in vanilla JS land here.
-Clone the repo and open the index.html file in your browser of choice to view and/or play game.
+Clone the repo and open the index.html file in your browser of choice to view and/or play the game.